Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: NH tight-binding model

-Here ${\bf I}$ is a $N/2$-dimensional identity matrix.
+Here, ${\bf I}_{N/2}$ is a $N/2$-dimensional identity matrix.
 We discuss the physical meaning of this operator shortly.
-Then, in terms of an anti-Hermitian operator $\hat{h}_{\rm CDW} \hat{h}^{\rm spinless}_0$, we introduce the desired NH hopping operator \allowdisplaybreaks[4]
+Then, in terms of an anti-Hermitian operator $\hat{h}_{\rm CDW} \hat{h}^{\rm spinless}_0$, we introduce the desired NH hopping operator following the general principle of construction from Eq.~\eqref{eq:NHgeneral} \allowdisplaybreaks[4]

 where $\alpha$ is a real parameter.
 Therefore, the above NH hopping operator corresponds to hopping amplitudes $1+\alpha$ and $1-\alpha$ between any pair of NN sites in opposite directions, as schematically shown in Fig.~\ref{fig:NHLattice}.
-By virtue of the anticommutation relation $\{ \hat{h}^{\rm spinless}_0 , \hat{h}_{\rm CDW} \}=0$, it can be shown that if the eigenvalues of $\hat{h}^{\rm spinless}_0$ constitute a set $\{ E_i \}$, then that for the NH operator $\hat{h}_{\rm NH}$ is given by $\sqrt{1-\alpha^2} \{ E_i \}$ for any $i=1, \cdots, N$.
-Notice that each eigenvalue is two-fold degenerate due to the spin degrees of freedom.
-Therefore, the entire spectrum gets squeezed toward the zero-energy due to the non-trivial non-Hermiticity in the system, parameterized by $\alpha$.
+By virtue of the anticommutation relation $\{ \hat{h}^{\rm spinless}_0 , \hat{h}_{\rm CDW} \}=0$, it can be shown that if the eigenvalues of $\hat{h}^{\rm spinless}_0$ constitute a set $\{ E_i \}$, then the eigenspectrum for the NH operator $\hat{h}_{\rm NH}$ is given by $\sqrt{1-\alpha^2} \{ E_i \}$ for any $i=1, \cdots, N$.
+Therefore, the entire spectrum gets squeezed toward the zero energy owing to the nontrivial non-Hermiticity in the system, parameterized by $\alpha$.
 Concomitantly any finite $\alpha$ reduces the bandwidth of the system.
-But, non-trivial $\alpha$ does not alter the scaling of the density of states near the zero-energy.
+But, nontrivial $\alpha$ does not alter the scaling of the density of states near the zero energy.
 We also note that all the eigenvalues of $\hat{h}_{\rm NH}$ are purely real when $|\alpha|<1$, but are purely imaginary when $|\alpha|>1$.
 Throughout, we restrict ourselves within the former parameter regime.
-For $\alpha=0$, all the eigenvalues of $\hat{h}_{\rm NH}$ are zero, yielding a flat band.
+For $\alpha=\pm 1$, all the eigenvalues of $\hat{h}_{\rm NH}$ are zero, yielding an exceptional point flat band.
 This is a singular point, which is not considered in this work.
 Next, we numerically verify these outcomes for the NH free-fermion tight-binding model.
+Notice that each eigenvalue is two fold degenerate due to the spin degrees of freedom.
+It should be noted that even though the bandwidth of all the systems can be reduced by decreasing the strength of the nearest-neighbor-hopping amplitude ($t$) in a Hermitian setup, it always keeps the amplitude of two-point correlation functions between the NN sites in the opposite directions equal to ensure the Hermiticity of the systems.
+By contrast, the bandwidth reduction in our NH setup is accomplished by making the magnitude of the two-point correlation functions between the NN sites in the opposite directions different.